-How to know if mobile CT is right for your hospitalPosted on: 03.09.17
+How to know if mobile CT is right for your hospitalPosted on: 03.09.17 by Digirad

 High-volume medical practices and hospitals typically allocate space for procedures including PET and CT imaging systems.
 The decision to assign valuable space is warranted by the high number of procedures they schedule each day.
 For smaller practices and lower-volume rural hospitals, however, the decision is not as straightforward.
 Here are three factors that shape the decision to either purchase and staff in-house equipment or use a mobile service:

 Like most equipment, PET and CT imaging systems are expensive, so you need to determine the best, most cost-effective approach to providing this service to your patients.
 When evaluating options to purchase an imaging system, ask yourself whether your facility is able to afford the capital costs of this equipment.
 And if so, will you be able to recoup the capital outlay in a reasonable time period?

 Beyond the obvious costs of the cameras, you’ll also need to factor in the additional expenditures required to house the equipment.
 These include the cost of the staff to operate and manage the equipment.
 Consider the cost of the service contracts that will help keep the equipment operating accurately, and the cost of the necessary sundry pharmaceuticals.

 A second option is utilizing a mobile imaging service.
 You can compare the rates for renting the equipment and hiring the service, which includes staffing, management, equipment servicing, and all require supplies.

 Space is another factor that requires consideration.
 Does your facility have the space needed for in-house equipment?
 If you choose to purchase an imaging system, what’s the cost of the real estate you’re allocating to house the equipment?
 Be sure to evaluate whether it’s the highest and best use for the space.
 If your facility is “landlocked,” a mobile service that can occupy parking lot space might be more practical.